paulb00th/galapagos/content/en/about/the-team.md

 I fell in love with marine animals and the unique character of the underwater world at a very young age, thanks to my family.

-Dedicating my life to diving and natural history seemed a powerful way to teach others about the wonders of the sea and the need for us to take far better care of it.
+Dedicating my life to diving and natural history seemed a powerful way to teach others about the wonders of the sea and the need for us to take far better care of our oceans.

 I have been a diver since 2001 and a PADI Instructor since 2008, certifying some 300 students over the last 15 years.